filipre/signalbot/README.md

 ### Logging

 The logger name for the library is `"signalbot"`.
-It does not have any handlers attached, for convinience the `enable_terminal_logging(level)` function is provided.
+It does not have any handlers attached, for convenience the `enable_terminal_logging(level)` function is provided.

 ### Unit Testing